preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 /*-----New-----*/
 this.pageRollupStore.actions.navigate.dispatch(pageNavigationNode, pageId, pageUrl);

-//you can get the pageNavigationNode from the PageDetailsQueryResult that passing into the view
+//you can get the pageNavigationNode from the PageDetailsQueryResult item that passing into the view

 ```

 ## Variation Page

-If you see errors that getting all variation pages from a default page, you have to change the logic.
+If you see errors that getting all variation pages from a default page, you have to change the logic:

-Form now on, the default page will contain all the variation pages, and the page navigation node will always link to the default page.
+Form now on, default page will contain all its variation pages, and page navigation node will always link to the default page.

 **Server-side:**